Ezku/equanimous-tribble/content/3-empirical-study/3-findings/1-erq1/2-structural-change.md

 | CONTINUUM: Non-functional     | CONTINUUM: Non-functional     |
 | CONTINUUM: Modules            | CONTINUUM: Modules            |

-Table: Difference in board layout for daily `19`.
+Table: Difference in board layout for daily `19`.\label{difference-in-board-layout}

-Boards associated with the segments `MONEYBOX` and `MARKETING BOX` appear in the layout among the most commonly used boards by daily `19`. `WATBOX` seems to be an anomaly, because although it is exhibited in the daily segment after `MONEYBOX` the board itself is still out of the way and would not even be visible on the driver's screen.
+By daily `19`, boards associated with the segments `MONEYBOX` and `MARKETING BOX` appear in the layout, intermingled among the most commonly used boards. `WATBOX` seems to be an anomaly, because although it is exhibited in the daily segment after `MONEYBOX` the board itself is still out of the way and would not even be visible on the driver's screen.
 Apparently there was a commonality between the three, however, because in daily `20` the team has again groomed the boards for `MONEYBOX` and `MARKETING BOX` outside the group of most common boards and together with `WATBOX`.

 One interpretation for this series of events is that there occurred a disturbance which necessitated the provision of new places to put things for them to get done eg. at the appropriate timeliness.
 The boards are perused once or twice in dailies until the team figures that it's not getting any use out of doing this commonally, at which point the boards are moved out of the way of the ordinary daily flow.